zdawson/gabby/gabbySpecification.md

     + Can I help you? // This text appears as part of the same dialogue line after the player advances.
 ```

 Implementation Notes
-The dialogue engine:

 - Must treat this as a regular line when it appears as the first line of dialogue.
-- Must treat this as a separate event than dialogue lines, in order to properly allow support for animating text or other game specific behaviour.
+- Should allow games to handle this separate from regular dialogue lines, in order to properly allow support for animating text or other game specific behaviour.

 ----------------------
 Narrated Dialogue
 ----------------------------------

 Narrated dialogue can be used in cases where you don't want any character to speak.
 Narrated lines are designated by `*`.

 Usage:
 ```
 * This line is not spoken by a character.
 ```